 How much to build an educational app

-Knowing a ballpark for time and cost to develop an educational app makes it easier to plan the budget before going into the development.
+Knowing a ballpark for the time and cost to develop an educational app makes it easier to plan the budget before going into the development.
 But two similar projects can drastically vary in cost.
 You just cannot assign features a set price and expect the price to be the same across every project.
 A research suggests that to develop just one screen of a mobile application takes about one week with a full time employee (FTE).
 That includes planning, development, and then testing and final approval.
 So an eight-page mobile app will take about two months.
 Multiply this by the hourly salary of your FTE to get a ballpark of costs.
 And that’s excluding other overheads like developer licenses for app creation tools.